Protecting Microsoft 365 from on-premises attacks

 Define a log storage and retention strategy, design, and implementation to facilitate a consistent tool set.
 For example, you could consider security information and event management (SIEM) systems like Microsoft Sentinel, common queries, and investigation and forensics playbooks.

-Azure AD logs.
+Microsoft Entra ID logs.
 Ingest generated logs and signals by consistently following best practices for settings such as diagnostics, log retention, and SIEM ingestion.

 - Sign-in activity